--> This article the I-94 arrival and departure record is part of Documented’s Glossary.
+-> This article about the online I94 arrival and departure record is part of Documented’s Glossary.
 We want to make it easier to understand the U.S. immigration system.
 If you want to know more about different visa types and immigration terms, please check our updated library here.

 -> To find useful information for immigrants, such as where to find free food or legal representation, check out our Master Resource Guide.